 1. If there is trimmable fat, trim it.

-2. Use a pan with some side on it to keep any splatter contained.
+2. Use a pan with some sides to keep any splatter contained.

 3. Use the bake mode if your oven has a convection roast and convection bake.